karineklippel/energy_spectrum/README.md

 ## 📊 **Power Spectrum Plot**

-The resulting energy spectrum is shown below:
+The resulting energy spectrum for the test data is shown below:

 ![Energy Spectrum](fig_spectrum_u.png)